rkweehinzmann/user-documentation/docs/user-guide/index.md

-# Welcome to SciCat Users Manual
+# Welcome to SciCat Users Guide

 This is a short guide to most common questions users of SciCat can face.
 First of all: What is SciCat?
 And what are its features, how can I use it?